haxe-continuation/haxe-continuation/README.md

 You can use `Continuation.cpsFunction` to write such a CPS asynchronous function.
 In `Continuation.cpsFunction`, `async` is a keyword to invoke other async functions.
-In `async`, You need not to explicitly pass a callback function.
+With a `.async()` postfix, you need not to explicitly pass a callback function.
 Instead, the code after `async` will be captured as the callback function used by the callee.